hailegiorgis16/ETS0607-15/README.md

  The index() method is used to find the first occurrence of a specified value in a list and return its position (index).
 If the value is not found, it raises a ValueError.
 # insert()
  the insert() method is used to add an element at a specific position in a list.
 Unlike append(), which only adds to the end, insert() allows you to place the element anywhere in the list.
+# pop()
+The pop() method is used to remove and return an element from a list at a specified index.
+If no index is provided, it removes and returns the last element by default.